jslim89/js-learning-journey/README.md

 # About
 I realize that some technical stuff that seldom use, I'll easily forgot.
-Previously I was wrote in [Google Plus] (https://plus.google.com/105933285745744838422/posts).
+Previously I was wrote in [Google Plus](https://plus.google.com/105933285745744838422/posts).
 After a year, it become hard to trace back what I post.
 Now I decided to write it on [GitHub](https://github.com/).

+## UPDATE 2020-05-25:

+The content has been moved to [my blog](http://jslim.net/short-notes/)

 ## General
 * [Everything](https://github.com/jslim89/js-learning-journey/tree/master/general)